-2.1.2 Replacement of particular low-degree SH coefficients
+2.1.2 Replacement of specific low-degree SH coefficients

-The SH coefficient of degree 2 and order 0 (C{20}) is related to the flattening of the Earth.
-Monthly GRACE estimates of C20 are known to be affected by spurious systematic effects (e.g., Cheng and Ries, 2017); for GRACE-FO, the situation is similar.
-It is thus recommended to replace the native C{20} coefficients from GRACE/-FO with alternative more reliable estimates.
-In this context, C{20} estimates based on satellite laser ranging (SLR) observations to dedicated SLR satellites are commonly used (e.g., Loomis et al., 2019b).
+The SH coefficient of degree 2 and order 0 ( $C{20}$ ) is related to the flattening of the Earth.
+Monthly GRACE estimates of $C{20}$ are known to be affected by spurious systematic effects (e.g. Cheng and Ries, 2017); for GRACE-FO, the situation is similar.
+It is thus recommended to replace the native $C{20}$ coefficients from GRACE/-FO with alternative more reliable estimates.
+In this context, $C{20}$ estimates based on satellite laser ranging (SLR) observations to dedicated SLR satellites are commonly used (e.g. Loomis et al., 2019b).

-In addition, it was shown by Loomis et al. (2020) that also the C{30} coefficient, having a rather large impact in particular on Antarctic ice-mass change recovery, is poorly determined from GRACE/-FO whenever accelerometer observations for one of the satellites need to be transplanted from the other one.
-This is the case for the last months of GRACE (November 2016 through April 2017, June 2017; Bandikova et al., 2019) as well as for the whole GRACE-FO mission (Harvey et al., 2022).

-For GRACE-FO, however, the availability of improved accelerometer transplant products has significantly improved the estimation of C{30} (Behzadpour et al., 2021; Harvey et al., 2024).
-Consequently, there is no absolute need to replace C{30} in the most recent GRACE-FO gravity field solutions incorporating one of these improved transplant data sets.
+In addition, it was shown by Loomis et al. (2020) that the $C{30}$ coefficient, having a rather large impact in particular on Antarctic ice-mass change recovery, is also poorly determined from GRACE/-FO whenever accelerometer observations for one of the satellites need to be transplanted from the other one.
+This is the case for the last months of GRACE (from November 2016 through to April 2017 and June 2017; Bandikova et al., 2019) as well as for the whole GRACE-FO mission (Harvey et al., 2022).
+For GRACE-FO, however, the availability of improved accelerometer transplant products has significantly improved the estimation of $C{30}$ (Behzadpour et al., 2021; Harvey et al., 2024).
+Consequently, there is no absolute need to replace $C{30}$ in the most recent GRACE-FO gravity field solutions incorporating one of these improved transplant data sets.

-Furthermore, an anomalous behaviour of the C{21} and S{21} coefficients is observed for the GFZ GRACE RL06 solutions, particularly during the last seven months of the mission (Dahle et al., 2019b), which can also be mitigated by replacing these two SH coefficients.
+Furthermore, an anomalous behaviour of the $C{21}$ and $S{21}$ coefficients is observed for the GFZ GRACE RL06 solutions, particularly during the last 7 months of the mission (Dahle et al., 2019b), which can also be mitigated by replacing these two SH coefficients.